 - Sleepy pets will sleep in the pet house item, or wherever they like if it is not present.

-- Every ship pet is unique in what it likes. (because it decides with a random number generator)
+- Every ship pet is unique in what it likes.
+This is decided with an internal random number generator.

 |Pet||Pet Name||Racial Ship||Color Variants|